-In a fast moving tribe with a lot of content it may be ok to repeat the share, but not in a smaller tribe where there are not as many pins.
-I’d recommend waiting at least a month between shares if you can.
+In a fast moving Community with a lot of content it may be ok to repeat the share, but not in a smaller Community where there are not as many pins.
+I'd recommend waiting at least a month between shares if you can.

 HOT TIP: Include more than one tall, shareable image in your posts so you can share them with a different pin – it's also great for pinners as they have more options for sharing too.

-Consider starting your own tribe.
+Consider starting Tailwind Communities (or Community) of your own.
 Here are a few tips:

-- Don’t just start a tribe and then leave it.
-Be prepared to participate, share content and lead the way with your Tribe.
+- Don't just start a Community and then leave it.
+Be prepared to participate, share content and lead the way with your Community.